balena-io-hardware/etcherPro-assemblyGuide-doc/README.md

   </p>

 9. Remove the double-side tape protection film from the metal label and install it using the label jig
-  - Pay attention on the orientation of the label, ideally use a magnet to help you hold the label
+  - Pay attention to the orientation of the label, ideally use a magnet to help you hold the label
   - Make sure the metal label is securely fastened in place

 <p align="center">